-As part of its widening participation policy, UCE has always been committed to delivering and participating in outreach activities.
-The University's Character and Mission statement includes this statement:
+As part of its widening participation policy, Birmingham City University has always been committed to delivering and participating in outreach activities.
+The UCE Character and Mission statement included this statement:

-' UCE's programmes and services should be available to all who can benefit from them, irrespective of social, economic, cultural and ethnic differences.
+'UCE's programmes and services should be available to all who can benefit from them, irrespective of social, economic, cultural and ethnic differences.
 UCE is active in reaching out to all parts of the community and will continue to be a major force in the struggle against social exclusion'.

-This commitment has been confirmed in the University's Policy and Planning document for 2006 onwards.
+This commitment was confirmed in UCE's Policy and Planning document for 2006 onwards.